 6. Swapping shifts should be easy

 No matter how carefully you finagle the jigsaw puzzle of staff schedules, there is always a sick day, family emergency, or last minute trip that comes up.
 Life happens.
 Static schedules written on paper or cemented in a PDF document can be subject to constant revisions creating confusion.
-Plus, juggling multiple forms of communication and sending messages via text, email, and in-person leave a convoluted paper trail.
+Plus, juggling multiple forms of communication and sending messages via text, email, and in-person leaves a convoluted paper trail.

 But with SpotOn Teamwork, Adalina’s staff can drop, pick up, or swap shifts—and communicate with each other—all within one employee app.
 Managers can approve scheduling changes and ensure everyone is working the right amount of hours, helping avoid overtime.

 Restaurant management doesn’t have to be herding cats.
-The right tools can help managers make decision that benefit the restaurant’s bottom line, as well as their employees’ paychecks.
+The right tools can help managers make decisions that benefit the restaurant’s bottom line, as well as their employees’ paychecks.
 Streamlining communication takes away the guesswork and back-and-forth involved with distributing and modifying schedules.
 For Adalina, it means a more sustainable business, happier staff, and many more bowls of fresh pasta.